New Investor's Guide to Premium and Discount Bonds

 - A higher coupon, which puts more money in the investor’s pocket

 - Premium bonds are typically less sensitive to fluctuations in prevailing interest rates than similar discount bonds.

 If the Bond is Callable, the Equation Changes

 The advantages of buying bonds at a premium change and may disappear, however, if the bond is “callable,” which means that it can be redeemed – or called – (and the principal paid off) before maturity if the issuer chooses.
 Issuers are more likely to call a bond when rates fall since they don’t want to keep paying above-market rates, so premium bonds are those most likely to be called away.
 This means that some of the premium the investor paid could disappear – and the investor would receive fewer interest payments at the high coupon

 Those who want to investigate this issue more deeply can refer to this article from the New York Times.
 Be sure to ask your broker about a bond’s call provisions when contemplating its purchase.
-Learn more about how a bond’s yield is affected by call provisions here.

 One Final Point

 The premium or discount on a bond is not the only consideration when contemplating its purchase.
 How well does the bond meet your particular financial objectives and risk tolerance?
 What are the risks of the specific bond?

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.